RuiNian7319/Suncor_Phase2/Documentation.md

 RMSE: 101
 MAE: 71

-Adding Ault pumps & not filtering when Ault booster pumps are not on.
+Adding Ault pumps & not filtering when Cheyenne booster pumps are not on.

 Linear Regression with all pressure (Opti_withAllPressure):